Iliaromanov/nlp-pipeline-API/README.md

 - **nltk_stemmer**: tokenizes sentence, then applies `nltk.stem.lancaster.LancasterStemmer()` and removes punctuation symbols.
 - **nltk_no_POS_lemmatizer**: tokenizes sentence, then applies `nltk.stem.WordNetLemmatizer()` *without providing wordnet Part of Sentence (POS) tags for tokens* and removes punctuation symbols.
 - **nltk_POS_lemmatizer**: same as **nltk_no_POS_lemmatizer**, except POS tags are identified and passed to the `WordNetLemmatizer()` for each word token.

+## Why Preprocess Text Data?

+Preprocessing free text data is a crucial step in making that data usable for analysis and machine learning model development.
+Raw text data may contain unwanted or unimportant text which reduces the accuracy and efficiency during model training and might make the data hard to understand/analyze.
+NLP is necessary to highlight the attributes of the data that you want your machine learning system to pick up on.